webroyit/f7n1j1-FirstNextjs/README.md

 - A custom Document is used to augment `<html>` and `<body>` tags

 - getStaticProps fetch data at build time
-- server side props fetch data on every request
+- getServerSideProps fetch data on every request
 - get static path to dynamically generate paths based on the data that is fetched

 ## Next.js Benefits